chisophugis/lbd/source/globalvar.rst

 There is no addiu instruction definition.
 We add addiu instruction because we find this instruction is more powerful and reasonable than ldi instruction.
-We highlight this change in section “2.1 CPU0 processor architecture”.
+We highlight this change in `section CPU0 processor architecture`_.
 Even with that, we show you how to change our addiu with ldi according the cpu0 original design.
 5/5_2 is the code changes for use ldi instruction.